dendibakh/perf-ninja/GetStarted.md

 cmake --build . --target validateLab cmake --build . --target benchmarkLab
 ```
-When you push changes to your private branch, it will automatically trigger CI benchmarking job.
-More details about it at the bottom of the page.
+When you push changes to your private branch, it will automatically trigger a CI benchmarking job.
+More details about it are at the bottom of the page.

 ## Profiling

-To match assembly code back to the source in the profile, build you binaries with the debug information:
+To match assembly code back to the source in the profile, build your binaries with the debug information:
 ```
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_FLAGS="-g" -DCMAKE_CXX_FLAGS="-g" ..
 ```

-Lab assignments are build on top of Google Benchmark library, which by default performs a variable number of benchmark iterations.
-That makes it hard to compare performance profiles of two runs since they will not do the same amount of work.
+Lab assignments are built on top of the Google Benchmark library, which by default performs a variable number of benchmark iterations.
+That makes it hard to compare the performance profiles of two runs since they will not do the same amount of work.
 You can see the same wall time even though the number of iterations is different.
-To fix the number of iterations, you can do the following change:
+To fix the number of iterations, you can make the following changes:

 ```
   BENCHMARK(bench1)->Iterations(10);